SWAYAMK44/RIS_Smart_factory/README.md

 ---

 # Author
+Harsh Modi IMT2023607
+Swayam Kotecha IMT2023615
+IIIT Bangalore

-Developed as part of a study on RIS-assisted Industrial IoT communication systems and smart factory wireless reliability.
+Developed as part of a Reading Elective under Prof Jyotsana Bapat and under the guidence of Sasirekha ma'am